drave-coding/drave-coding/README.md

 - 🔭 I’m currently working on **Web Dev's Project**

-- 🌱 I’m currently learning **web development skills with a solid foundation in Python and Java.**
+- 🌱 I’m currently learning **Web development skills with a solid foundation in Python and Java.**

 - 🤝 I’m looking for help with **anything this world desires from me**